The ghost length and duality on the chain and cochain type levels: results

 For an object $M$ in $\T$, we define a numerical invariant $\text{level}_{\T}^C(M)$, which is called the {\it $C$-level of} $M$, by

 It turns out that the $C$-level of an object $M$ in $\T$ counts the number of steps required to build $M$ out of the object $C$ via triangles.

-Certainly, the level is closely related to the notion of dimension of a triangulated category ${\mathcal T}$ introduced by Rouquire \cite{R}; see also \cite{B-B}.
-Indeed the dimension $\dim {\mathcal T}$ is defined by

-However, the dimension gives an global invariant of triangulated categories while the level captures properties of individual objects; see Remark\ref{rem:level_vs_dimension} below.
 For more details and general features of the level, we refer the reader to \cite[Sections 2 and 3]{ABIM}.

-Let $R$ be a DG (that is, differential graded) algebra over a field $\K$.
+Let $\K$ be a field of arbitrary characteristic and $R$ a DG (that is, differential graded) algebra over $\K$.
 Let $\D(R)$ denote the derived category of DG right $R$-modules.
-Observe that the category $\D(R)$ comes equipped with the structure of a triangulated category \cite{Keller}, in particular with shift functor $\Sigma$ defined by $(\Sigma M)^{n} = M^{n+1}$.
+Observe that the category $\D(R)$ comes equipped with the structure of a triangulated category \cite{Keller}, in particular with the shift functor $\Sigma$ defined by $(\Sigma M)^{n} = M^{n+1}$.

-We here recall from \cite{K4} and \cite{K5} two numerical topological invariants defined by the level in the triangulated category $\D(R)$ for which $R$ is the singular (co)chain complex of a space with coefficients in a field $\K$.
-Unless otherwise explicitly stated, we assume that a space has the homotopy type of a connected CW complex whose cohomology with coefficients in the underlying field is locally finite.
+We here recall from \cite{K4} and \cite{K5} two numerical topological invariants defined by the level in a triangulated category $\D(R)$.
+Unless otherwise explicitly stated, it is assumed that a space has the homotopy type of a connected CW complex whose cohomology with coefficients in the underlying field is locally finite.